-Advances to officers and employees are non-interest bearing and are subject to liquidation upon utilization.
+Cash advances made to officers and employees are subject to liquidation upon utilization.

-Advances to suppliers and contractors pertain to supply of goods and services in relation to the development activities of the Group.
+Advances to suppliers and contractors pertain to supply of goods and services in relation to the development activities of the Company.
 These advances are unsecured and non-interest bearing.